The Human-or-Machine Matter: Turing-Inspired Reflections on an Everyday Issue: Introduction

-Here, we completely sidestep the conceptual/philosophical issue of defining or measuring intelligence, as well as the practical question of whether a machine can be built to replace, or mimic, a person in the performance of some specific task~\cite{sifakis2023testingMachineIntelligence}.
-Instead, inspired by Turing's imitation game, we concentrate on the possibility and importance of determining, in everyday situations, whether one is interacting with a human or with a machine.
-We term this the \emph{Human-or-Machine (H-or-M) question}.
-In examining this question, we discuss research, opinions and predictions about differences between humans and machines, and differences between human-human and human-machine interactions.
-However, our focus is on the H-or-M question itself and its importance; the essence of the differences is presented here in a supporting role.
+Here, we completely sidestep the conceptual, philosophical issue of defining or measuring intelligence, as well as the practical question of whether a machine can be built to replace, or mimic, a person in the performance of some specific task~\cite{sifakis2023testingMachineIntelligence}.